Stability of the Theta Method for Systems with Multiple Time-Delayed Variables: Numerical Integration in the Presence of Delays

-with $\tau_i >0$, $i=1,2,\ldots,m$, being the $i$-th delay of the system.
+where $\tau_i >0$, $i=1,2,\ldots,m$, is the $i$-th time delay of the system and $m$ is the total number of delays.
 Note that \eqref{eq:ddae} is not index-1 \cite{book:eigenvalue}.
 Under the assumption that $\bfg g_y = \partial\bfg g/\partial\bfg y$ is not singular at every $t$, an index-1 \ac{ddae} model can be constructed if it is additionally assumed that retarded algebraic variables do not appear in the algebraic equations.
 In this paper we refrain from this assumption and work with the more general system \eqref{eq:ddae}.
+We also note that \eqref{eq:ddae} assumes a constant delay model, which suffices to study the impact on numerical stability and comes without loss of generality.
+A detailed discussion on modeling and analysis of systems with time-varying delays that include noise, periodicity and data packet dropouts, can be found in \cite{liu2018stability, tzounas_damping}.

 We proceed to provide the formulation of the Theta method for the solution of system \eqref{eq:ddae}.
 Applying the Laplace transform to \eqref{eq:ddae} and omitting for simplicity the initial conditions: